yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_10.md

 In this lab, you have enabled DDM on credit card numbers and applied DDM to email addresses.

-## You have successfully completed the lab.
+## You have successfully completed the lab!